 I greatly enjoy the collaborative process of theatre, and have a passion for working closely to text, believing that a musical underscore can be a proactive and exciting tool in shedding light on meaning; and music can of course be transcendent, travel beyond meaning, detonate a theatrical moment in a way that nothing else can.

-I’m also passionate about choral music and have written quite a bit of it.
+I’m also passionate about choral music.
 Human voices, singing in harmony, thrill like nothing else.
 There’s something incredibly moving about the sound, and the commonality of it’.

 You can hear much more of Thomas Johnson's music at